adonisjs/legacy-docs/3.0/routing.md

 ---
 title: Routing
 permalink: routing
-description: Creating Routes in AdonisJs.
+description: Routes in AdonisJs
-weight: 2
+weight: 0
 categories:
-- getting-started
+- guides
 ---

+{{TOC}}

-Routes are defined inside `app/Http/routes.js` file.
+Routes are defined inside `app/Http/routes.js` file and loaded automatically when you start the HTTP server.
 It is a good practice to keep this file clean and move all required logic to different files/directories.

+## Basic Example

+In real world, it is good practice to attach Controller methods to your routes.
+But for the most basic route, you can make use of a `Closure`.

 ```javascript
 // importing the route provider